codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-02-ck2.md

 We've also created an interactive protocol inspector for the `__cluster_metadata` topic's log file:
 - 🔎 [__cluster_metadata log file](https://binspec.org/kafka-cluster-metadata)

 In this stage, you'll need to implement the response for a `Produce` request with either an invalid topic or invalid partition.
-In later stages, you'll handle successfully producing messages to valid topics and partitions, persist messages to disk using Kafka's RecordBatch format, manage offset assignment, handle batch processing, and support multiple partitions and topics.
+In later stages, you'll handle successfully producing messages to valid topics and partitions and persist messages to disk using Kafka's RecordBatch format.

 ## Tests